-Lashes (for both upper and lower lashes) came on a long strip that you cut to length or as individual sets in various styles.
+Lashes (both upper and lower) came on a long strip that you cut to length, or else as ready-to-wear individual sets.

-As the strip that bottom lashes came on could be annoying, they may have been cut into smaller pieces.
+The strip that bottom lashes came on could be annoying, so girls would cut them into smaller pieces.

 Lash curlers were available, though recalled as “torture instruments that, if not placed quite right, really nipped your eye lid.”

 Powder eye shadows were matte.
 You could also get eye crayons and liquid eye makeup in a tube (e.g. Revlon’s Eye Velvet, a matte product available in several shades of green, blue and purple).
 Compacts containing several colours were available.

 The mod eye makeup look, exemplified by model Twiggy, was the distinctive black eye shadow line in the crease with a pale eye lid.
 White was the colour to have, though other colours were worn as well, especially blues and greens.

 The fashionable dark crease line was left as a sharp definite line – it wasn’t blended or smudged at all – and was applied in an arch from inner eye to outer eye.

 Using a darker colour in the crease hadn’t really been done before and this fashion continues today, albeit using various colours and a lot more blending.

 Continuing on from the ’50s, the upper eye line was in vogue, flicked out and up at the ends.

 Eye liner came in pencil, cake and liquid formats in a variety of colours.